Van Buren, Arkansas: Media

 As part of the primary Fort Smith metropolitan area, many Fort Smith based television stations including KHBS and KFSM, whose radio mast is built in Van Buren, provide local news and weather.

 The city's major newspaper is the Van Buren Press Argus-Courier; however many people also read Fort Smith's Southwest Times Record, as well as the Northwest Edition of the Arkansas Democrat-Gazette.

 Transportation

 Van Buren's location at the junction of Interstate 40, Interstate 540, and the Arkansas/Oklahoma border yields surprisingly large tourism and hospitality industries.
 The city is also located at the junction of several state and U.S. highways including Arkansas Highway 59, US 64, and US 71.
 A private airport, Twin Cities Airport (code 39AR), was operational to the southeast of the city, but has been closed for many years.
 Modern railroads in the city include the Arkansas and Missouri Railroad and the Union Pacific Railroad.
+Intercity bus service to the city is provided by Jefferson Lines.